vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Why do I get `invalid_grant`?

-The most common reason is that the token has expired.
+The most common reason is that the authorization code has expired.

 From
 [RFC 6749](https://www.rfc-editor.org/rfc/rfc6749#section-5.2):